jkominek/piano-conversion/README.md

 * adc-board
   * An STM32H743 reading 22 ADC channels and sending the results over RS485.
 * led-power
   * Provides power to 8 strings of 22 CNY70 IR LEDs.
-Needs +48V and +15V.
+Needs +48V and +15V. optional I2C control.
 * led-test-bar
   * For development only: little bar that holds a bunch of LEDs for testing the LED power board.
 * link-adapter